znsio/specmatic-order-bff-graphql-java/README.md

 - MacOS or Linux: `./gradlew test`
 - Windows: `gradlew test`

-These tests will just run, as the backend has been stubbed out using Specmatic.
+The tests stub out the backend, so